almorcrette/CV/README.md

 - Practical Action, _Programme Coordinator_ (Apr 2013 - Aug 2015)
 - Swisscontact, _Monitoring and Results Measurement Advisor_ (Apr 2012 - Mar 2013)
 - Practical Action / Practical Action Consulting, _various roles_ (Dec 2009 - March 2012)

-## Skills

-### Driving for impact

-_I am purposeful in what I do.
-I zoom from the big picture to the nitty gritty and back again, to see the wood for the trees and focus on what matters._

-- My impact management advisory services helped a prominent impact investor and its major UK Government stakeholder strengthen the business case for developmental investment in commercial agriculture in Africa.
-[Read more](/skills/driving-for-impact.md)

-### Unknotting problems
-_I am deeply analytical and dig into the roots of problems to disintengle and uncover effective and sometimes innovative solutions._

-- I harnessed product strategy and user-centered design approaches and tools to focus on what mattered most in delivering a business process re-engineering initiative at Power to Change, resulting in improved customer experience, and more resource-efficient and effective service delivery systems and processes.

-### Eagle-eyed
-_I am very observant, quick to notice things, and have a strong attention to detail.
-I am also relentless in my pursuit of high standards._

-- My attention to detail ensured high levels of policy compliance at Adam Smith International and Power to Change Trust, contributing to industry credibility and strengthening the evidence base for what works.
-[Read more](/skills/eagle-eyed.md)

-### Getting things done
-_I combine determination with pragmatism to ensure that I am dependable in my delivery._

-- Despite significant upheaval at the organisation, and in society and the economy at large, I delivered Power to Change's ambitious Covid-19 Renewal Initative on time and budget, with very positive feedback from beneficiaries, stakeholders, partners and our Board.
-[Read more](/skills/getting-things-done.md)

-### Nurturing people
-_I am a team player.
-I am dedicated to helping my colleagues to thrive so that they can support me in return, and together we perform exceptionally._

-- I used a time-critial, mission-critical programme during a time of crisis to motivate my colleagues and invest in their long-term skills development.
-[Read more](/skills/nurturing-people.md)

 ## Education